 Succulent arrangements can use quite a large number of plants, especially if you want a full and lush look.

 This can get pretty expensive in a hurry, so propagating parts of your plants will give you plants for free and allows you to use a lot of plants without worrying about the cost too much.

-I chose these plants for my arrangement: (diagram shows the placement of plants – succulent names are in the list below the diagram.)
+I chose the following plants for my arrangement: (diagram shows the placement of plants -the succulent names are in the list below the diagram.)